 - Silence: Germans tend to speak once they have something of significance to say and have already refined their opinion.
 As such, they do not always have the compulsion to fill the silence.

 - Personal Space: Germans usually keep about an arm’s length distance between one another when talking, and sometimes a little extra between men and women depending on how well they know each other.
 Standing too close to someone can be seen as an invasion of their privacy.

-- Physical Contact: People tend not to touch one another much during communication unless they are close friends.
+- Physical Contact: People tend not to touch one another very much during communication unless they are close friends.
 Touching someone on the shoulder or arm to emphasise a point is generally acceptable, but can otherwise be seen as a sexual advance.
-Women tend to be more tactile with each other than men.
-Apologise if you accidentally bump into someone or make unwanted physical contact.
-It is common to say “Entschuldigung” (Excuse me) in Germany.
+Women tend to be more physically affectionate with each other than men.
+It is polite to apologise if you accidentally bump into someone or make unwanted physical contact by saying “Entschuldigung” (Excuse me) in Germany.

 - Eye Contact: Direct eye contact is expected, especially when speaking about a serious matter.
 It conveys sincerity and approachability.
 Avoiding eye contact may be seen as an indication of dishonesty or a lack of confidence.
 It is appropriate to break eye contact now and again as holding it for prolonged periods can make people uncomfortable.
 When talking to a group, be sure to make equal eye contact with all people present.

 - Gestures: Touching your index finger to your thumb in a circle to demonstrate ‘Okay’ or ‘Good’ can be misunderstood.
 Instead of crossing the index finger and middle finger to indicate hoping for something or “Good Luck”, Germans squeeze the tip of their thumb between those two fingers (Daumendrücken).
 Letting one’s thumb protrude too far from between the fingers can be an obscene gesture, so only the tip should be visible.